Nematic ferromagnetism on the Lieb lattice: Abstract

 \section{Abstract}

-We discuss the properties of possible ferromagnetic orders on the Lieb lattice.
-We show that the presence of a quadratic-flat band crossing point (QFBCP) at half filling will dramatically affect the magnetic ordering.
-In the presence of a weak on-site repulsive interaction, we find the ground state is a nematic ferromagnetic order with simultaneously broken of time-reversal and rotational symmetries.
-When the interaction strength increases, the rotational symmetry will restore at some critical value, and the system enters a conventional ferromagnetic regime.
-We also point out that the spin gap in both the nematic and conventional ferromagnetic phases is of the order of interaction.
-This observation suggests that these magnetic orders can be realized and detected in cold atomic systems with present technology.
+We discuss the properties of ferromagnetic orders on the Lieb lattice and show that a symmetry protected quadratic-flat band crossing point will dramatically affect the magnetic ordering.
+In the presence of a weak on-site repulsive interaction, the ground state is a nematic ferromagnetic order with simultaneous broken of time-reversal and rotational symmetries.
+When the interaction strength increases, the rotational symmetry will restore at a critical value, and the system enters a conventional ferromagnetic regime.
+The mean-field transition temperatures for both the nematic and conventional ferromagnetic phases are in the order of interaction.
+This observation suggests that these magnetic orders have the potential to be realized and detected in cold atomic systems within realistic experimental conditions.

 The investigation on ferromagnetism is one of the central topics in condensed matter physics, and has attracted attention for nearly a century since the early age of quantum theory.
 Heisenberg showed that a system of localized spins would favor a fully polarized state by gaining exchange energy.~\cite{heisenberg-28} However, the same argument can not be simply applied in itinerant fermions, where the kinetic energy of the underlying system has to be considered on an equal footing with the interaction effect.